-The UK’s IR35 legislation ensures that contractors pay the same tax and National Insurance contributions as an equivalent employee.
-New changes will be implemented in April 2020 to increase compliance by transferring more responsibility to large and medium companies to administer IR35.
+IR35 legislation ensures that UK contractors pay the same tax and National Insurance contributions as an equivalent employee would.
+New IR35 changes will be implemented in April 2020 for private sector contractors that will transfer responsibility from contractors to large and medium companies to assess IR35.
+The 2020 reform will bring private sector IR35 in line with the public sector, where the reform was implemented in 2017.

-This brief plain-English guide explains the changes, how you might be affected, and what Taylor Hopkinson are doing to handle the transition.
+This simple plain-English guide explains the IR35 changes, how contractors will be affected, how to avoid IR35 non-compliance, and how Taylor Hopkinson are working with our contractors and clients to handle the IR35 reform.

 What is IR35?